infosum/cypress-tags/README.md

 ## Setup

-Add the preprocessor to your plugins file.
+Add the preprocessor to your Cypress config file.

 ```ts
 // cypress.config.ts